beginning of content

 You also need to tell your car insurance company.

 If you are living with dementia and want to keep driving, you will need a medical assessment.
-If you are safe to drive, they will give you a conditional licence.
-You will need to take the test every 12 months.
+If it is safe for you to drive, authorities will give you a conditional licence.
+In some cases, you can get a restricted licence that allows you to drive for short distances only.

 When should I stop driving?